Our journal of what we pray is our sojourn of life along the narrow way, even the old paths, submitting to the Bible as a light unto both.

 Air It Out

 In trying to continue to get away from dependency on the world, we have looked into preserving food without canning or freezing.
 One of the methods for doing this with fruits and vegetables is drying.
 There are food dehydrators available for purchase, some electric, some solar; but it seemed to me this would probably be pretty easy to construct.
-And so I searched for plans on the Internet and settled on these solar food dehydrator plans, partially because the design was very specifically laid out (which I need), and also because it appeared to be the most compact for the process behind the drying and still large enough to be able to dry quite a bit of food.
+And so I searched for plans on the Internet and settled on these solar food dehydrator plans (originally available from North Dakota State University), partially because the design was very specifically laid out (which I need), and also because it appeared to be the most compact for the process behind the drying and still large enough to be able to dry quite a bit of food.

 Here are some pictures of ours as I built it: